Adiru3/Lifeblood-Engine/README.md

 # Lifeblood Engine

-**Lifeblood Engine** is a full-featured 3D PvP shooter in the style of Quake World, featuring:
+**Lifeblood Engine** is a full-featured 3D PvP shooter engine in the style of Quake World, featuring:
 - 🎮 Native 3D engine built on OpenGL
 - 🏃 Quake-style physics (bunny hopping, strafe jumping)
 - 🌐 High-quality networking code for multiplayer